Thursday, November 13, 2025

 1. What is Python?

-Python is a high-level, interpreted, object-oriented programming language used for web development, data science, automation, etc.
+A high-level, interpreted programming language used for web, data science, and automation.

 3. What is PEP 8?